How recent events can inspire Creed 2

 Conor McGregor has seen his popularity soar after adopting an “antihero” persona.

 An outsider before the fight, McGregor was stopped in the tenth round but won near-universal plaudits for his efforts, having come from an entirely different fighting background to his opponent.
-Though absent from today’s online bookmakers list, McGregor will be a prominent feature on bookmakers’ offers closer to the time of his next fight.
-Already, he is the heavy favourite with one bookmaker (which is also offering a £30 free bet for registrants) for his upcoming bout with Nate Diaz.
+Though absent from today’s odds, McGregor will be a prominent feature closer to the time of his next fight.
+Already, he is the heavy favourite for his upcoming bout with Nate Diaz.

 Such a price is a further reflection of McGregor’s superlative popularity, and also represents an opportunity Creed 2 to capitalise on the residual hype from #MayMac.
 The idea of having a cage fighter as the primary antagonist in Creed 2 has the potential to work well if handled with good care.